The Fall of Satan and Rise of the Antichrist

-Israel suffered at the hands of every ancient world empire.
-Israel will also suffer under the next world empire.
-There is a terrible time of persecution and of God’s wrath coming upon the world, Israel, and most terribly upon Jerusalem.
-God has promised Church age believers that they would escape this terrible time of God’s wrath on earth by being taken up into heaven.
+Throughout history Israel has suffered at the hands of every ancient world empire.
+Israel will once again suffer at the hands of the next world empire.
+There is a terrible time of persecution coming upon Israel and most terribly upon Jerusalem.
+During this seven year period God will also pour out his wrath upon the entire world.
+This is called the Tribulation period.
+The Apostle Paul has promised Church age believers that they would escape this terrible time of God’s wrath on earth by being taken up into heaven.
 This event is called the Rapture.

 1Th 5:9 For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ,

-Since Jesus was resurrected believers in Christ have been saved from the penalty of sin which is death and hell.
-They will also be saved from the coming period of God’s wrath on earth.
+Ever since Jesus’ resurrection, believers in Christ have been saved from the penalty of sin which is death and hell.
+Christians will also be saved from the coming period of God’s wrath on earth.

 Rom 5:7-10 For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.
 8 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 9 Much more then, being now justified by his blood, we shall be saved from wrath through him.
 10 For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.